 Appendix G: Tribal Consultation

 In 2023, a rate analysis was performed that concluded that the Paradise Sewer Project needed to be entirely grant funded in order to be financially feasible for the rate payers.
 After completing the Basis of Design Report in 2024, the cost estimate for the Regionalization Project with input from the design engineer and contractor exceeded the amount of publicly available grant funds for projects of this nature.
-As a result of these reports and discussions with the State Water Board, it has been determined that it is not financially feasible to proceed with the project with the regionalization option.
-The Sewer project team is actively looking at alternatives for a local wastewater treatment solution that decrease the total project cost and align with State Water Board objectives.
+As a result of these reports and discussions with the State Water Board, it was determined that it is not financially feasible to proceed with the project with the regionalization option.
+In August 2025, Town Council made the decision to change the scope of analysis from a Regionalized Sewer System to a Local Wastewater Treatment Facility (WWTF).

-Town staff are currently evaluating options for a treatment facility location, in partnership with the Central Valley Regional Water Quality Control Board.
+Town staff are currently evaluating options for the WWTF location, in partnership with the Central Valley Regional Water Quality Control Board.
 Location selection will be dependent on several factors including treated effluent disposal, residuals management, land availability, and environmental impacts.

 Professional studies from industry experts in every decade since 1980 have been completed and all essentially come to the same conclusion: the Town is running out of time.
 It is inevitable that the continual degradation of groundwater quality, and exceedance of soil capacities to absorb and treat high volumes of wastewater will require action on behalf of the Town and its constituents.
 Please see below for a quick recap of the various studies that have been conducted to date.

 The Paradise Sewer Project Ad Hoc Committee was formed in January 2025 with the goal to increase project momentum while keeping the public apprised of project progress.
-The Ad Hoc Committee will meet monthly with the project team to assess opportunities and potential action.
+The Ad Hoc Committee meets biweekly with the project team to assess opportunities and potential action.
 Mayor Steve Crowder and Councilmember Heidi Lange were appointed to the Sewer Project Ad Hoc Committee in January 2025.
-Additionally, Sewer Project updates will be given monthly at Town Council meetings.
+Additionally, Sewer Project updates are given monthly at Town Council meetings.

 Since 2015, the Town has held 65+ public discussions on the project in order to share information and allow for public comment.
 To learn more about these past meetings, click here.

-The project is being sized to serve the urban core of Paradise, termed the Sewer Service Area (SSA).
-Generally speaking, the SSA may includes parcels along Skyway, Pearson Road and Clark Road.
-The Environmental Impact Report approved and certified by Town Council addressed only serving the SSA.
+The project is being sized to serve the downtown corridor of Paradise, termed the Sewer Service Area (SSA).
+Generally speaking, the SSA may include parcels along Skyway, Pearson Road and Clark Road.
+The Subsequent PEIR is being prepared to construct the SSA through a phased approach as well as an expanded service area in other areas of Town.
+The latter expanded collection system is addressed in a programmatic level of analysis at this time.
 Scalability is a major priority to meet the needs of the Town now and into the future, so there may be possibilities to phase implementation of the original SSA including potentially expanding the SSA as funding becomes available.

 The proposed sewer system will function better with more initial flow.
 Therefore, the Paradise Town Council has directed staff to find a way to quickly connect as many parcels within the SSA as possible, at the lowest possible cost.
 However, no rules or requirements for connecting have yet been established.
 One option would be to develop a program that incentivizes or subsidizes early connections.
 The Town will continue to develop this approach as the project advances.

-The current phase of the project will roughly cost $30 million, which includes design and right-of-way procurement along with some contingency for inflation.
-The Town is attempting to obtain sufficient grant funding to cover the cost of constructing the Paradise Sewer Project in order to minimize financial impacts on existing property owners within the Sewer Service Area.
+The current Phase 1 of the project will roughly cost $114 million, which includes design and right-of-way procurement along with some contingency for inflation.
+The Town has secured sufficient grant funding to cover the cost of constructing the Paradise Sewer Project Phase 1 in order to minimize financial impacts on existing property owners within the SSA.
 More information on construction costs and connection fees will be available as the project progresses.

 The Town is pursuing a number of potential funding sources to fund design, right-of-way efforts, and construction.
 Potential funding sources include: